zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 ### Transfer CKB in a Common Transaction

-The @ckb-lumos/common-scripts package includes a `common` script that can transfer capacity from `fromInfos` to an address, add the transaction fee and signing entries to the transaction.
+The @ckb-lumos/common-scripts package includes a `common` script that can transfer capacity from `fromInfos` to an address, add the transaction fee and prepare signing entries for the transaction.

 #### **Step 1.
 Create a transaction skeleton.**